wildcatting/doge-deluxe/README.md

 ```
 ```
 // Subscribe to events in index.html
-// Add this code at the end of the startApp function to make sure the dogeEmporium contract has been initialized before adding an event listener
+// Add this code at the end of the startApp function to make sure the dogeDeluxe contract has been initialized before adding an event listener

-dogeEmporium.events.Purchased()
+dogeDeluxe.events.Purchased()
 .on("data", function(event) {
   let doge = event.returnValues;
   // We can access this event's 3 return values on the `event.returnValues` object: